-1. Applicant's Information n

-1. Full Name [Family] [First] [Middle]

-2. Country

-3. Tel/Fax Tel.
+1. Applicant's Information [First] [Family] [Middle] 1.
+Full Name 2.
+Country 3.
+Tel/Fax Tel.
 Fax.

-4. Email address

-5. Title of your present Job

-6. Missions and works of your organization (Summarize in items)

-7. Works that you are in charge of in your organization.
-(Summarize in items)

-8. Title and detailed contents of Project; To be filled up by only those who are involved in ongoing or prospect Japanese ODA financed thermal power projects and/or in power plants associated with JICA technical cooperation project
+4. Email address 5.
+Title of your present Job 6.
+Missions and works of your organization (Summarize in items) 7.
+Works that you are in charge of in your organization.
+(Summarize in items) 8.
+Title and detailed contents of Project; To be filled up by only those who are involved in ongoing or prospect Japanese ODA financed thermal power projects and/or in power plants associated with JICA technical cooperation project

-Turbine Course" Enter a O mark in the blank for the course you would like to take.
-If you would like to take both courses, write the order of priority. or " Coal Fired Steam Turbine Course" Gas Turbine Course Coal Fired Steam Turbine Course 8.
+Turbine Course" Enter a O mark in the blank for the co • or " Coal Fired Steam Turbine Course" Gas Turbine Course Coal Fired Steam Turbine Course 8.
 Organizational chart Please attach the chart and circle where you belong.